High Definition 3D Laser Scanning – Putting Innovative Technology to Work for You

 - “Replacement in Kind” – Measure the geometry of a unique structure or component to ensure like replacement.

 - Forensic Surveying (Accident Site Surveying) – As modeling is done, various components of a structure can be rescanned and compared to each other.
 The preservation of evidence is critical and over time disappears or is altered.
-The laser scanner captures and preserves the data in a photographic and digital manner that is useful for reconstruction/modeling.
+The laser scanner captures and preserves the data in a photographic and digital manner that is useful for forensic survey reconstruction/modeling.

 - Land Erosion Studies – Assess the magnitude of erosion areas by comparing two scans performed at different times.